Pages

 [Blogger's comments:] This is a tender, sensitively-crafted film that has the power to reconnect us with the memories of our own youthful emotional and sexual yearnings.
 Personally, having been born in the summer of '42 while the world was at war, and having spent many summers on Cape Cod during the 1940s and 1950s, this poignant, bittersweet romance resonates especially strongly within me.

 In 2002, novelist and screenwriter Herman Hermie Raucher revealed in a Scripps Treasure Coast Publishing interview that, after the 1971 release of Summer of '42 he had received a letter from Dorothy in which she expressed her hope that Hermie could forget her and move on with his life.
 Since she did not include a return address, or even her last name, there was no way for Hermie to contact her, and so she was lost to him forever.
-Since Dorothy was probably 22 in 1942, she was born around 1920 and so has likely passed on as of 2021.
+Since Dorothy was probably 22 in 1942, she was born around 1920 and so has almost certainly passed away.
+Herman Raucher was born in April, 1928 and passed away in December, 2023 at age 95.
+And so the story of Hermie and Dorothy has ended.

 Labels: comedy, drama,